 When we find the light, we see more possibilities for life than we ever could have imagined.
-We will also see equal amounts of the dark as we know the light more.
+At the same time, as you begin to know the light more you will see equal amounts of the dark.
 If we are attached to the light and do not want to look at the dark, this will cause pain and suffering and prolong the awakening process.

 Many begin to see aspects of the dark after the light, and it can be a real comedown after such a high.
 For others, they see the dark first, as they are dissatisfied with their life and the world.
 For these people, they will move into the light when they have moved through the dark.

 The dark is not necessarily evil, negative or bad.
 The dark is the shadow.
-It is those things that exist but has been hidden from the light.
+It is those things that exist but have been hidden from sight and the light.